Have you heard of a ferret exercise ball?

 Here I will share with you information about ferret exercise balls.
 Everything you need to know about them is listed in my post below.
 So, if you are wondering what are they, are they good for ferrets, and should you use them or not, then I recommend continuing reading.

 TABLE OF CONTENTS

 What Is A Ferret Exercise Ball?

-A ferret exercise ball is actually a small ball made of plastic and you can put a ferret inside the ball.
+A ferret exercise ball is actually a small ball made of plastic and you can put a ferret inside.
 It comes with a big hole and a lid so you can close it.
 The big lid on the ball keeps the ferret inside so he can’t escape unless you let him out.
-Also, the ball has linear holes all around so your ferret can breathe inside.
+Also, the ball has linear holes all around so your ferret can breathe.

 So, basically, a large ferret exercise ball is identical to the hamster ball, only a few times bigger.
 Yes, that means you have to put your ferret inside the ball so your ferret can roam around your home without getting into trouble or slipping under the couch.